If you can’t find the answer you’re looking for below, reach out to us on our Discord channel.

 If you have a query about your eligibility, feel free to contact us and we can discuss.
 For full details see our Terms and Conditions.

 At the start of the competition you’ll be sent the details of your GIT repository.
 You’ll need a GIT client to access it.
 There are several graphical user interfaces available and many IDEs have built-in support for GIT.
-You’ll then need to configure your GIT client to use your private key to authenticate you, instructions for this are normally available in the help section of your GIT client.
+You’ll then need to configure your GIT client to use the credentials provided by Optiver to authenticate you, instructions for this are normally available in the help section of your GIT client.

 You will submit your auto-trader by uploading it to a GIT repository that we create for you.
 Details about your GIT repository will be sent to you when the competition starts.
 To submit your auto-trader you’ll need to do two things: first, commit your auto-trader to your clone of the master branch of the GIT repository and second push your changes to the master branch to the GIT repository we created for you.
 For more information about GIT, please see https://git-scm.com.